filsch/hypertension_prediction_models_hunt_study/README.md

 </li>
 </ol>

-The Framingham risk model is a risk model developed using the Framingham Offspring Cohort<sup>[5](#ref-parikh_risk_2008)</sup>.
-Two more modelling methods were developed in our study: The K-Nearest Neighbour and the SVM models.
-These are not provided here, as they could not be detached from the development data which we do not have permission to share.
+Two more modelling methods were applied in our study: The K-Nearest Neighbour and the SVM methods.
+These models are not provided here, as they could not be detached from the development data which we do not have permission to share.
 Data can be obtained upon approval from REK and HUNT Research Centre.
 For more information see: www.ntnu.edu/hunt/data.

 #### Models, preprocessings and helper functions